kunal697/event-booking-assignment/README.md

 * View the event calendar.
 * Getting approval for the events.
 * Ticket Booking for the event.
-* QR Code generation for receiving tickets.
+* Real-Time information of attendies

 **Technologies Used**
 * ReactJs